kahole/lisp_in_js/tower/README.md

 It is possible to manipulate interpreters while they are running.
 Doing so, then going down a level in the tower, the language will have changed.
 Any part of the interpreters' execution can be inspected from any level, making the tower "Reflective".

+This is illustrated by the `map` function.
+It's not a builtin in any store, but part of the ported interpreter source code.
+It lives in the store-variable of the level `l + 1` interpreter, meaning it's a variable in level `l`.

 The numbering of the levels start at 0.
 Level 0 is the most deeply nested interpreter and thus actually the top of the tower.
-Level 0 is interpreted by level 1, and so on.
+The level 0 interpreter is interpreted by the level 1 interpreter, and so on.
 It's enumerated with this direction because one of the tower implementations has infinite levels.
 ```
 level 0